microsoft/AcademicContent/Workshop/6. HPC and Containers/Containers HOL/Docker and Azure Container Service HOL.md

 	 _Grayscale image copied from the container_

 Congratulations!
 You just created a Docker container image and ran it in a Docker container hosted in Azure.
-You can close the SSH window now if you'd like because you are finished using the SSH connection.
+You can close the SSH window now because you are finished using the SSH connection.

 <a name="Exercise5"></a>
 ## Exercise 5: Suspend the master VM